ismo-karkkainen/datalackey/README.md

 # Running

 In case you missed it, you are not supposed to run datalackey manually.
-Look for datalackeyshell repository in the same place where you found this repository.
+Look for datalackeytools repository in the same place where you found this repository.

 For the hard-core, passing an array is considered a command.
 A JSON object